The school

 We are all in this together, and as the proverb goes it takes a village to raise a child.

-Reykjavík City schools make targeted efforts to consult with and increase parent involvement in school activities.
+Reykjavík City schools make targeted efforts to consult with parents and enhance their involvement in schooling.

 All schools in Reykjavík City have an active parent association.